Utwo/playground-sandbox/README.md

 ### Add entries to hosts

 ```
-# Any subdomains that you want to use localy
+# Any subdomains(projects) that you want to use localy
-$ echo "127.0.0.1   pod-example.playground-sandbox.com" >> /etc/hosts
+$ echo "127.0.0.1   project-example.playground-sandbox.com" >> /etc/hosts
 $ echo "127.0.0.1   abc.playground-sandbox.com" >> /etc/hosts
 ```